wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 - **Campus and NPC Events**
 	- The book encourages the DM to weave in campus events, from magical pranks to festive celebrations.
 Events provide opportunities for characters to roleplay, engage with NPCs, and further their goals.
 	- About a third of the time of Strixhaven is designed to be downtime, taking place between the adventures outlined in the book.
-This is the time where your character is in classes (which we'll usually approach in a very summarized manner), interacting with other students, studying, etc. We'll start basically every session outlining what your characters have been up to over the previous days and weeks.
+This is the time where your character is in classes (which we'll usually approach in a very summarized manner), interacting with other students, studying, etc. We'll start basically every session outlining what your characters have been up to over the previous days and weeks - I'll tell you how many weeks have passed.
+For each week, you can focus on one aspect of your school experience, on top of regular class attendance.
+		- Job: gain your 5 gp for the week, and optionally have a scene with a coworker (relationship point)
+		- Extracurricular: optionally have a scene with a coworker (relationship point)
+		- Study: follow the studying rules to gain a student die
+		- Spellcraft: take time to study custom spell creation and gain a spell point
 	- The campaign includes a diverse cast of NPC students and professors, each with unique personalities and quirks.
 I will be using a card-based system to select which NPCs are present in various locations as needed.
 - **Magical College System**
 	- Players are sorted into one of five colleges starting in the second year, each with unique themes and magical philosophies: